fread-ink/fread-ink/README.md

 Even omitting the waveform_to_use parameter still results in a working system.

 The broads (broadsheet) and fslepdc (FreeScaLe Electronic Paper Display Controller) referred to in various places are different e-ink controllers, with the emu option being emulation (for when no e-ink controller/display is available).
-This is because the very first kindle had a separate e-ink controller, the Epson Broadsheet, while all other kindles use versions of the Freescale i.mx SoC containing an integrated EPDC.
+This is because some of the early kindles had a separate e-ink controller, the Epson Broadsheet, while newer kindles use versions of the Freescale i.mx SoC containing an integrated EPDC.

 # Cross compiling manually with buildroot